albertominetti/adventofcode2024/README.md

 2. prepares the initial Java code for the main algorithm
 3. prepares the tests to run the algorithm with the proper input

+This repo does follow the automation guidelines on the `/r/adventofcode` [community wiki](https://www.reddit.com/r/adventofcode/wiki/faqs/automation).
+Specifically:

+- Inputs files are downloaded once and locally cached
+- It is always possible delete the local copy and ensure to download a new uncorrupted copy
+- The `User-Agent` header contains the info about this repository